zilliztech/zdoc/docs/tutorials/authorization/organization-access/organization-users.md

 <Admonition type="info" icon="📘" title="Notes">

-Each time you can invite one or more users with the same role to the organization.
-Each organization can have up to 1,000 members.
+<p>Each time you can invite one or more users with the same role to the organization.
+Each organization can have up to 1,000 members.</p>

 </Admonition>